adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 ### 3.1 Pre-processing

+- For the CCD image input,
+	- **color flattening** is performed,
-- For the CCD image input, color flattening is performed, which makes the image assume a monotonous color and is useful in obtaining desirable segmentation results.For the point-cloud input, we transform the 3D point clouds into 3D occupancy voxel spaces.This transformation reduces the noise in the point clouds, i.e., only the obviously reflected pointmeasurements are acquired.
+	- 모노톤이 유용함 `which makes the image assume a monotonous color and is useful in obtaining desirable segmentation results.`

+- For the point-cloud input,
+	- we transform the 3D point clouds into **3D occupancy voxel** spaces.
+	- This transformation reduces the noise in the point clouds, i.e., only the obviously reflected pointmeasurements are acquired.

 ### 3.2 Object-region proposal generation